HeliumMH/RietTools/README.md

-**A collection of scripts for analysing structures obtained from Rietveld refinement**
+**A collection of python scripts for Rietveld refinement using TOPAS**
+- Convert crystallgraphic occupancy to adsorption uptake: occ2uptake.py
+- topas Out_CIF macro: topas_macro_Out_CIF.txt (copy+paste to local.inc)
+- export entries in cif for reporting: export_table_from_cif.py